syncfusion-content/xamarin-docs/Xamarin/installation-and-upgrade/Install-using-the-Web-Installer.md

 	**Additional settings**

     * Select the **Install Demos** check box to install Syncfusion samples, or leave the check box unchecked, if you do not want to install Syncfusion samples.
+    * Select the **Configure Syncfusion controls in Visual Studio** check box to configure the Syncfusion controls in the Visual Studio toolbox, or clear this check box when you do not want to configure the Syncfusion controls in the Visual Studio toolbox during installation.
+Note that you must also select the Register Syncfusion assemblies in GAC check box when you select this check box.
+    * Select the **Configure Syncfusion Extensions controls in Visual Studio** checkbox to configure the Syncfusion Extensions in Visual Studio or clear this check box when you do not want to configure the Syncfusion Extensions in Visual Studio.
     * Check the **Create Desktop Shortcut** checkbox to add a desktop shortcut for Syncfusion Control Panel.
     * Check the **Create Start Menu Shortcut** checkbox to add a shortcut to the start menu for Syncfusion Control Panel.